slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Balance is not about spending the same amount of time focused on every area of your life either.
 It’s about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships and personal growth.

+Hints:

-Hint: Don’t try to make your job your whole life.
+- Don’t try to make your job your whole life.
 Don’t try to make your art your sole income.
+- There are two approaches to improving yourself: 1) The self-improvement junkie.
+2) The self-improvement tourists.
+(Mark Manson)

 > *"Life is a balance between holding on and letting go."
 -- Rumi*